ydnyshhh/synthetic-workspace-gym/README.md

 ﻿# Synthetic Workspace Gym

-Synthetic Workspace Gym is a framework for generating and evaluating small, executable workspace environments for tool-using agents.

 I think one of the bottlenecks in agent research is that environments are still too often handcrafted.
 Building each one manually is tedious, hard to scale, and makes it difficult to study agent behavior systematically across controlled variations in difficulty, structure, and tooling.
 Prompts alone are not enough; what matters is the executable world around them.
 Synthetic Workspace Gym is my attempt to address that by treating environments as generated objects rather than fixed artifacts.
 Instead of writing each workspace by hand, the framework compiles synthetic workspace-style environments with hidden evaluators, structured metadata, and reproducible complexity, giving agents a more scalable substrate for training and evaluation.

 ## Overview